INFERNO: Spy, Spy, Spy, 2012, graphite on paper, 12" x 15" framed

 In the summer of 1781, James Armistead Lafayette was the sneakiest man in America.
 By providing intelligence, James succeeded in liberating our insurgent forefathers from the British Empire.
 Spook™ is a multimedia installation project based on James’ true story as a double agent for America’s first Director of Central Intelligence, George Washington.

-The Spook™ project is the only source available to collect and provide detailed information on James Armistead Lafayette’s participation as a double-agent in the American Revolution.
+The Spook™ project focuses on James Armistead Lafayette’s participation as a double-agent in the American Revolution.
 Spook™ creates a space to view it as a multimedia artwork.
 It combines scholarly research and historical documents, with more seductive and ephemeral media objects about James to give greater exposure to the subject of an outrageous historical erasure.
 The project gives viewers the opportunity to engage this unique story, a slave’s eye view, in the struggle to grasp American freedom.

 Spook™: INVOCATION, "Chapter One, Inferno" © armstead 2011